Overview of Field Service Mobile (Xamarin app)

 Multi-factor authentication (MFA)

-Multi-factor authentication based on the related Office 365 tenant Azure active directory can be enabled for Field Service Mobile.
+Multi-factor authentication based on the related Microsoft 365 tenant Azure active directory can be enabled for Field Service Mobile.
 This adds a second layer of security with a phone call or text message for user sign-in and transactions.

 Data encryption is based on an application key.
 The application key is randomly generated and protected by the user password.
 The key is used to encrypt all local Field Service data.
 Let's take a look at how this works.